 \subsection{A lower bound for logistic regression}

-We now turn our attention to logistic regression models.
-The following result provides a lower bound on the amount of disparate impact that can be reduced for a fixed change in accuracy.
-This bound is computable using the coefficient of the protected attribute and the calibration plots for both groups, including the bin sizes.
-The underlying idea parallels the previously presented upper bounds: we analyse the changes in classification decisions made near the decision threshold, which highlights the importance of the data points near the decision threshold.
-We focus on a specific unaware model which provides a na\"ive but already interesting lower bound on the possibility of less discriminatory alternatives.
-This model serves as a baseline for comparison with empirical results in the next section.
+We now turn to the specific case of LR models.
+The following result provides a lower bound on the reducible DI for a fixed change in accuracy.
+This bound depends on the coefficient of the protected attribute and the calibration plots for both groups, including bin sizes.
+Similar to the results presented above, it crucially depends on changes in classification decisions near the decision threshold, highlighting the importance of data points near the decision threshold.

-\begin{proposition}[Lower Bound on DI for LR]\ \\ Let $F : \XX \to \{0,1\}$ be an aware classifier based on a LR model $f$ with coefficient $c_{G} < 0$ for the PA, i.e. the disadvantaged group gets a pre-sigmoid penalty of $c_{G}$.
+\begin{proposition}[Lower Bound on DI for LR] Let $F : \XX \to \{0,1\}$ be an aware classifier based on an LR model $f$ with coefficient $c_{G} < 0$ for the PA, i.e., the disadvantaged group gets a pre-sigmoid penalty of $c_{G}$.
 Further, let

 denote the set of points that are in Group $b$ \emph{and} get predictions between $\sigma(c_{G})$ and $0.5$ by $f$.
 Then the corresponding unaware classifier $F'$ based on setting $c_{PA} \leftarrow 0$ in $F$ has accuracy bounded by